 - Global production network.

-- Global sourcing and supply chain management.
+- Global sourcing and supply management.

 - Supply base evaluation and development.

 - Explain the contribution of SCM to corporate results.

 - Discuss the alternatives in SCM organization and highlight pro and cons.

 - Discuss the role of Procurement in a global supply chain.